 The fellow is required to undertake one research project within microsurgery and is expected to finish one publication.

 Accommodation in Uppsala and a stipend for living expenses is provided.

 The candidate must be specialist in plastic surgery with ambition to pursue a career in reconstructive microsurgery and be able to work in a team.

 How to apply

 The fellowship positions for 2020 are full.
-2021 positions available and the deadline for submission of applications is April 1st 2020.
+2022 positions are available and the deadline to submit the applications is April 1st 2021.

 Submit CV and two letters of recommendation to the fellowship program director